harshali-patil29/coffee-shop-webapp/README.md

 # Coffee Shop Website
-## This project is a responsive website for a coffee shop built with HTML and CSS.
+## This project is a responsive website for a coffee shop built with HTML, CSS and Javascript.
 It is intended for learning purposes and it includes:

 <li>Home Page: A welcoming introduction to the coffee shop.
 <li>Menu Page: Detailed listings of coffee and snacks.